 Step 3: File the Massachusetts LLC Certificate of Organization

 The paperwork to officially create an LLC in Massachusetts is called the Certificate of Organization.
-To submit the paperwork, either file online through the Massachusetts Secretary of the Commonwealth website or download and mail the Certificate of Organization PDF (Form D).
+To submit the paperwork, file online through the Massachusetts Secretary of the Commonwealth website or download and mail the Certificate of Organization PDF (Form D).

-Related: How to fill out the Massachusetts Certificate of Organization
+Related: How To Fill Out The Massachusetts Certificate Of Organization

 LLC Address

 2b.
 Address where records are kept: If the records of the LLC will be kept at a different address, enter that information in section 2b.
-If the address is the same as the principal office, click on the “Same Address as” tab to copy the address.
+If the address is the same as the principal office, click the “Same Address as” tab to copy the address.

 Business Description